tkaefer/java-interview/topics/core/concurrency.md

 _No set of operations performed sequentially or concurrently on instances of a thread-safe class can cause an instance to be in an invalid state._

-#### Race Condition
+#### Race Condition/ Data Race

-- A race condition occurs when the correctness of a computation depends on the relative timing or interleaving of multiple threads by the runtime
+- Race condition in Java occurs when Multiple thread access shared variable.Value of variable depends on the execution order (relative timing or interleaving) of threads.
 - Occurs usually with _check-then-act_ (check stale value).
 Eg: Lazy initialization.
 - Data races is different than race condition.
-Data races is when thread access (read/write) data to variable without any synchronization.
+Multiple thread access shared variable without synchronization.
+Atleast one thread is writing the vairable.

 #### Solutions to compound operations